Getting a Library Card

 You can ask for a library card application at the library's front desk, or download one by clicking here.

 Library cards are FREE.
 Picture ID and proof of current address are required for a card to be issued.
 Accepted forms of proof of current address include: a bill, a lease, or an insurance card with current address, and not more than three months old.
 Children under 16 must be accompanied by a parent with ID and proof of address to get a card.
-There is a $1 replacement fee for the first lost card, $2 for the second, $4 for the next, etc. At the time of registstration, family members cards will be checked for fines.
+There is a $1 replacement fee for the a lost card.
+At the time of registstration, family members cards will be checked for fines.
 Family is defined as anyone living at the same address.
 If there are outstanding fines over $10 within the family, we will not issue a library card to another member until these fines are paid.

 Picture ID and proof of current address of the patron must be shown at the time of registration.
 Any of the following are acceptable:

 - drivers license

 - utility bill

 - state identification card

 A valid library card is required for checkout, renewals, placing holds and internet access via library computers.

 Library patrons are responsible for reporting a lost or stolen library card in a timely manner.
 Not reporting a card lost or stolen does not relieve the patron of responsibility for items checked out on their card.
 Once notification of a lost or stolen card is made to the Library, the card will be marked as "LOST" and no one can use the card without providing corroborating identification.
 Do not allow other people to use your library card.